Chris210634/ReBeL/README.md

 checkpoints are stored in the ```outputs``` folder.

-To evaluate the value network policy, run the following:
+To evaluate the value network policy, edit the ```c02_selfplay``` variable in ```eval_net.py``` to point to thhe value net checkpoint from the previous step. run the following:

 ```
 TORCH_USE_RTLD_GLOBAL=YES python cfvpy/eval_net.py
 ```

+This script calculates the exploitability of the value net strategy by averaging over all possible games (total 216).

 To run full-game CFR, run the following: